Blogs

 Key Takeaways:

-• Systemic Solutions: Most eligibility errors stem from fragmented manual processes rather than individual staff performance.
+• Systemic Solutions: Many eligibility errors stem from fragmented manual processes, inconsistent workflows and limited visibility rather than individual staff performance

 Next Steps:

-• Audit Current Paths: Evaluate where inactive results go in your current process and ensure there is a defined next step beyond just asking the patient.
+• Audit Current Paths: Evaluate what happens after an inactive or unverified eligibility result and ensure staff have a defined next step beyond requesting updated insurance information from the patient.

-• Set Discovery Protocols: Establish a clear requirement for staff to pivot from a standard eligibility check to insurance discovery for any patient with unverified coverage.
+• Set Discovery Protocols: Establish clear criteria for when staff should escalate from standard eligibility verification to insurance discovery or additional coverage validation workflows.

 Carlie Pennington